 Maternity and neonatal nursing is a dynamic specialty profession that requires constant updating and strengthening practices to meet the emerging needs and challenges of maternal health issues and health system.
-The following standards and competencies were developed in collaboration with national team composed of experts in maternal health from universities, ministry of health, private and military health sectors to develop a framework that is consistent with national regulatory mechanisms in Jordan.
+The following standards and competencies were developed in collaboration with national team composed of experts in maternal health from universities, Ministry of Health, Private and Royal Medical Services health sectors, to develop a framework that is consistent with national regulatory mechanisms in Jordan.
 The outcomes are a set of standards of practice and competencies for advanced practice in maternity health.